bark-simulator/bark-simulator.github.io/src/data/tutorials/bark_ml_observers.md

 subtitle: "Las Vegas, 25th of October, 10am to 1pm"
 ---

-BARK-ML observers convert the BARK world into a representation that can be used by machine learning algorithms, e.g. a vectorial representation.
+BARK-ML observers convert the BARK world into a suitable input representation for machine learning, such as a vectorial representation that can be used by deep neural networks.
-For example, a simple observer could concatenated the n-nearest states of other vehicles around the ego vehicle.
+There are several observers available ranging from concatenated state vector to graph representations.
 <br />
 <br />
-The base class of the observer looks as follows:
+The observer base class (`StateObserver`) looks as follows:

 ```python
 class StateObserver(ABC):
   def __init__(self,